Jamie's Phuket Blog

 The last time I mentioned Phuket zoo on the blog was back in 2007, and I wrote "A tourist kid sat with the tiger while his dad took photos.
 The tiger keeper (a one armed man) poked the tiger with a stick, making him growl and bare his teeth.
 Would I let my kid sit next to a pissed off tiger?
 Er.. no."

-Seems my memory is short!
+Seems my memory is poor!
 And I am a hypocrite.

 Yeh, I sat with the Tiger